-Calidris canutus (Red Knot) (over winter) Anser brachyrhynchus (Pink-footed Goose) (over winter) Branta bernicla bernicla (Dark-bellied Brent goose) (over winter) Anas penelope (Wigeon) (over winter) Anas acuta (Pintail) (over winter) Component SSSI/s 110 North Norfolk Coast SSSI Covers 7862.29ha and contains 70 units.
+Calidris canutus (Red Knot) (over winter) Anser brachyrhynchus (Pink-footed Goose) (over winter) Branta bernicla bernicla (Dark-bellied Brent goose) (over winter) Anas penelope (Wigeon) (over winter) Anas acuta (Pintail) (over winter) Component SSSI/s North Norfolk Coast SSSI Covers 7862.29ha and contains 70 units.
 97.82% of area in Favourable condition, 2.18% of area in Unfavourable-Recovering condition.
-SAC Conservation Objectives 111 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats and habitats of qualifying species The structure and function (including typical species) of qualifying natural habitats The structure and function of the habitats of qualifying species The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely The populations of qualifying species, and, The distribution of qualifying species within the site.
-SPA Conservation Objectives 112 Ensure that the integrity of the site is maintained or restored as appropriate, and The extent and distribution of the habitats of the qualifying features ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features, and, • The distribution of the qualifying features within the site.
+SAC Conservation Objectives Ensure that the integrity of the site is maintained or restored as appropriate, and The extent and distribution of qualifying natural habitats and habitats of qualifying species ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The structure and function (including typical species) of qualifying natural habitats The structure and function of the habitats of qualifying species The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely The populations of qualifying species, and, The distribution of qualifying species within the site.
+SPA Conservation Objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features, and, • The distribution of the qualifying features within the site.

-Southern North Sea cSAC (offshore and inshore) Site description summary Qualifying g features 113 The Southern North Sea site has been recognised as 'an area of predicted persistent high densities of harbour porpoise'.
+Southern North Sea cSAC (offshore and inshore) Site description summary Qualifyin g features The Southern North Sea site has been recognised as 'an area of predicted persistent high densities of harbour porpoise'.
 Therefore, the Southern North Sea site has been submitted to the EU and is a candidate for designation as an Inshore and 1351 Phocoena phocoena (Harbour Porpoise)

-110 Condition status taken from Natural England data on 17th June 2019.
+&lt;sup>109 Condition status taken from Natural England data on 17th June 2019.

-111 Taken from Natural England's European Site Conservation Objectives for North Norfolk Coast SAC dated 30th June 2014-version 2.
+Taken from Natural England's European Site Conservation Objectives for North Norfolk Coast SAC dated 30th June 2014-version 2.
 Should be read in conjunction with the accompanying Supplementary Advice document which provides more detailed advice, and should be used in conjunction with the Regulation 35 Conservation Advice Package for the EMS.